 You can also increase your lot size when you hedge a trade, so the losing position loses a little while the winner one wins a lot to compensate for the loss.

 As an example, you enter a 0.1 buy order.
 At some point, you realize the trade could move sharply against you, so you place a 0.3 sell stop order (pending order).
 If the price continues to drop, eventually, the sell order will profit more than the buy order losses.

 The cons for hedging is that sometimes you will get triggered on both sides without important movement to compensate for the loss.
 Again, you should not exceed 1.5% of your account on failed hedges.

 Once you are in a profitable position, there are certain decisions you can take to make the most of the trade, from maximizing profits to eliminating risk.
 Let’s explain some trade management techniques:

 For doing so, you can practice scaling out, trailing your stop loss, or a mix of both.

 Scaling out means closing part of your position when it is in profit and leaving the rest of it running.

 The pros of doing so are to make sure you will not lose money at all, even if the remaining position hits your stop loss since you have already booked some profit.

-The cons of doing so are that you are cutting your winning trades and don’t take advantage of the big winners, reducing your reward ratio.
+The cons of doing so are cutting your winning trades and not taking advantage of the big winners, reducing your reward ratio.